KVSlab/bloodflow/README.md

 `python3 demo_arterybranch.py config/demo_arterybranch.cfg`

+## Support

+Active contributions and bug reports from users are welcome and encouraged.
+Should you experience any issues, please do not hesitate to contact @akdiem for advice.

 ## License

 artery.fe is free software made available under the BSD 3-clause License.
 For details see the LICENSE file.